 Advice on the government's recently-launched Help to Buy scheme.

 We look at what a money laundering reporting officer needs to consider before deciding that there are grounds to make a report to the Serious Organised Crime Agency.

 Resources available to you, tips on how to manage fee earners' and management's expectations, and help you avoid some of the common pitfalls for newcomers

-In this month's feature, we look at how money laundering reporting officers (MLROs) can develop effective relationships with their legal practice's accounts team.
+In this month's feature, we look at how MLROs can develop effective relationships with their legal practice's accounts team.

 Many MLROs still find the verification of source of funds a contentious area, with fee earners and partners often making a number of incorrect assumptions about their obligations.